 Sum it up!

 If you are a parent who struggles with stress, these 6 coping skills for stressed parents will be key in helping you overcome stress.
-Improved the perception of stress, talk about stressors, add physical activity to daily tasks, get plenty of sleep, have healthy eating habits, and mix CBD in when needed.
+Improved the perception of stress, talked about stressors, added physical activity to daily tasks, got plenty of sleep, had healthy eating habits, and mixed CBD in when needed.